Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Theory of Semileptonic Decays

 In the presence of NP, the NP Wilson coefficients generate an additional factor

-where $\overline{m}_{c,b}$ are $\overline{\text{MS}}$ quark masses arising from equations of motion.
-Because the NP pseudoscalar current induces a chiral flip, its chiral suppression is lifted by a factor of $m_{B_c}/m_\tau \sim 3.5$ versus the $V-A$ current.
+where $\overline{m}_{c,b}$ are quark masses in the rescaled minimal subtraction ($\overline{\text{MS}}$) renormalization scheme at scale $\mu$, entering via equations of motion.
+Because the NP pseudoscalar current induces a chiral flip there is no chiral suppression in the pseudoscalar term.
+As a result this term is enhanced by a factor of $m_{B_c}/m_\tau \sim 3.5$ versus the $V-A$ current contribution.
 This leads to large tauonic branching ratio enhancements, that may then be in tension with naive expectations that the $B_c$ hadronic branching ratios $\sim 70$--$90\%$~\cite{Li:2016vvp,Alonso:2016oyd,Akeroyd:2017mhr,Bardhan:2019ljo}.
 A corollary is that a future measurement or bounds of $\BR[B_c \to \tau \nu]$ alone would tightly constrain the NP pseudoscalar contributions.

 In the absence of any NP below the electroweak scale, the NP effective operators in Eq.~\eqref{eqn:npop} must match onto an electroweak-consistent EFT constructed from SM quark and lepton doublets and singlets under $SU(2)_L \times U(1)_Y$.
 In particular, because the SM neutrino belongs to an electroweak lepton doublet, $L_L$, then electroweak symmetry requires the presence of at least two electroweak doublets in any operator that generates the $b \to c\tau\nu$ decay.
 (An exception applies if right-handed sterile neutrinos are present.)
 In any given NP scenario, this may generate relations between $b \to c\tau\nu$ and other processes, that arise when at least one of the four fermions is replaced by its electroweak partner.
-For example, various minimal NP models, depending on their flavor structure, may be subject to tight bounds from the rare $b \to s\nu\nu$ or $b \to s \tau\tau$ decays or bounds on $Z \to \tau\tau$ or $W \to \tau \nu$ branching ratios~\cite{Freytsis:2015qca,Sakaki:2013bfa}, or the high-$p_T$ scattering $pp \to \tau\tau$ or $\tau\nu$~\cite{Greljo:2017vvb,Greljo:2018tzh}.
-Ultraviolet completions with non-trivial flavor structures may further generate relations to charm decay processes, or $b \to s \ell\ell$.
+For example, various minimal NP models, depending on their flavor structure, may be subject to tight bounds from the rare $b \to s\nu\nu$ or $b \to s \tau\tau$ decays or bounds on $Z \to \tau\tau$ or $W \to \tau \nu$ branching ratios~\cite{Freytsis:2015qca,Sakaki:2013bfa}, or the high-$p_T$ scattering $pp \to b\tau\nu$~\cite{Altmannshofer:2017poe} and $pp \to \tau\tau$ or $\tau\nu$~\cite{Greljo:2017vvb,Greljo:2018tzh}.
+Ultraviolet completions with nontrivial flavor structures may further generate relations to charm decay processes, or $b \to s \ell\ell$.
 The latter is particularly intriguing, because of an indication for \emph{light} lepton universality violation in the ratios~\cite{Aaij:2017vbb,Aaij:2019wad}